glorp47/ColtureFit/README.md

 ## Minimum Viable Product
 --------------
 ColtureFit is a web application inspired by ReverbNation and Sonicbids built using Ruby on Rails and React.js to help musicians to connect with fans and book Gig at venues.
-CultureFit allows users to:
+ColtureFit allows users to:

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->